A Little About XO Sauce

 - Use a cooking pot or wok, add the blended ingredients in.

-- Fry with medium low heat and continuously stirring to prevent the bottom from burning.
+- Fry with medium-low heat and continue stirring to prevent the bottom from burning.

 - Fry until they begin to turn yellow, switch off the heat.

 - With a strainer, separate the oil from the ingredients and set aside.

 - Then add blended dried shrimp into oil and fry at medium-low heat.

 - Fry until it begins to brown.
 Switch off the heat and strain off the dried shrimp from oil and set aside.